 - Assist with acquiring visas and other necessary travel documents

-- Assist with ustoms clearance
+- Assist with customs clearance

-Distribution management specialists juggle military and contracted civilian transportation for the bulk of the troops and equipment needed to sustain large-scale overseas deploymens.
+Distribution management specialists juggle military and contracted civilian transportation for the bulk of the troops and equipment needed to sustain large-scale overseas deployments.
 They also assist Marines and their families with routine moves from base to base by contracting with civilian moving companies.

 These broad responsibilities require specialists to be able to coordinate travel through both the Defense Transportation System and commercial methods.
 This includes assisting service members and their dependents with securing passports, visas, and other required documents.